sonos/torch-to-nnef/examples/speech_enhancement/dpdfnet/README.md

   delay), i.e. pulsification is faithful; it is not bit-identical to the per-frame `export.py` artifact.
-- **DPRNN pulse needs an unreleased tract.** The Scan-body and `MultiBroadcastTo` pulsification fixes are on tract main, but the pulse `Delay`-name dedup (a Concat fed by two differently-delayed pulse paths) is not upstream yet.
-Until it lands and `wav-cleaner-pulse` is repinned, DPRNN streaming needs a tract build carrying that fix.
-Also note the recorded `pulse.delay` property under-reports the true delay, so the `wav-cleaner-pulse` warm-up drain leaves a small fixed output latency offset (correct audio, shifted in time).
+- **DPRNN pulse needs an unreleased tract.** The Scan-body and `MultiBroadcastTo` pulsification fixes plus the pulse `Delay`-name dedup (a Concat fed by two differently-delayed pulse paths) are not in a published `tract-*` release yet, so `wav-cleaner-pulse` pins `sonos/tract` at the `fix/pulse-sync-inputs-dup-delay-name` rev that carries them (see its `Cargo.toml`).
+Repin to a published version once one ships.
+Also note the recorded `pulse.delay` property under-reports the true delay, so the warm-up drain leaves a small fixed output latency offset (correct audio, shifted in time).

 ## Files